 Once the registration is submitted, the system will create a confirmation with a reference, which can be used by the members to verify that the registration was received.

 The registration process will only be completed when proof of identity is submitted.
-A copy of a passport or ID card should be sent either by fax to +31205354445 or by email to agm _at_ ripe _dot_ net.
+A copy of a passport or ID card should be sent either by email to agm _at_ ripe _dot_ net or by fax to +31205354445.

 The RIPE NCC respects the privacy of your personal information and is committed to protecting the personal information that you provide.
 This information will be processed only for the purpose of the RIPE NCC electronic voting procedure.
 Your personal information will be safely stored and will be destroyed after the GM.

-NOTE: If you submitted a passport or ID for the May 2010 Executive Board elections and completed the registration process, you only need to email agm _at_ ripe _dot_ net to let the RIPE NCC know this.
-The RIPE NCC has a record of those who were entitled to vote in 2010, so it is not necessary for these people to send their identification again.
+NOTE: If you submitted a passport or ID for a previous general meeting and completed the registration process, you only need to email agm _at_ ripe _dot_ net to let the RIPE NCC know this.
+The RIPE NCC has a record of those who were entitled to vote previously, so it is not necessary for these people to send their identification again.

 Only when the above two steps are completed will the registration process be completed.
 By registering for electronic voting at the GM, you agree to the RIPE NCC Voting Procedure as set out in this document.
 Note that the registration process is not anonymous and will be monitored by the RIPE NCC meeting administrator.

-The registration process for electronic voting closes on 20 April 2011.
-If you have not completed the registration process by this date, you will not be able to vote electronically in the Executive Board elections on 4 May 2011.
+The registration process for electronic voting closes on 25 September 2012.
+If you have not completed the registration process by this date, you will not be able to vote electronically on GM resolutions on 26 September 2012.
 However, you will be able to vote in the Executive Board elections by paper ballot if you attend the GM in person.

-The RIPE NCC has selected the BigPulse electronic voting system for the Executive Board elections of May 2011.
+The RIPE NCC has selected the BigPulse electronic voting system for the voting on GM resolutions of September 2012.
 This system ensures that all voting data is anonymous, as votes cast cannot be associated with the voter's identity.

-Only members that have previously completed the registration process, as described under Section 3, will be able to vote electronically in the RIPE NCC Executive Board elections.
-Before the GM, all members that completed the registration process (registered to vote electronically with BigPulse and submitted proof of identity) will receive a separate email inviting them to vote for each vacant seat to be filled.
+Only members that have previously completed the registration process, as described under Section 3, will be able to vote electronically on the GM resolutions.
+Before the GM, all members that completed the registration process (registered to vote electronically with BigPulse and submitted proof of identity) will receive an email inviting them to vote on the resolutions.
 Each email will contain instructions and a unique link that will redirect users to a secure page on the BigPulse voting portal.
-For each election seat, the voting portal will only be open on 4 May 2011 during the voting times indicated above.
+The voting portal will only be open during the voting period indicated above.

-Each Member who has completed the registration process for electronic voting will have one vote to cast for each vacant seat.
+Each Member who has completed the registration process for electronic voting will have one vote to cast for each resolution.

 Members who attend the GM as well as proxy voters can vote with paper ballot at the GM.
-For each seat, a different voting slip will be distributed.
-Members who register to vote electronically by 20 April will have the option to either vote electronically or with paper ballot.
+For each resolution, a different voting slip will be distributed.
+Members who register to vote electronically by 25 September will have the option to either vote electronically or with paper ballot.

 Voting slips will be distributed to those who will vote by paper ballot.
 Each voting slip will represent one vote.
 Proxy voters and/or those members than have more than one vote will receive a quantity of voting slips that equals the number of members represented.
 These persons will then need to fill in each individual slip per vote cast.

-Once the votes are submitted, the votes will be manually entered into the BigPulse system, supervised by an impartial party in order to guarantee the correctness of the input of the votes.
-Furthermore, the anonymity of the votes is in this way guaranteed.
+Once the votes are submitted, the votes will be manually entered into the BigPulse system, supervised by an impartial party in order to guarantee the correct input of the votes.
+The anonymity of the votes is in this way guaranteed.